 Cockapoos are loving, affectionate, and loyal.
 They love their owners, but they also love meeting and playing with new people and animals.
 It’s no wonder, then, that so many people decide to bring a Cockapoo into their family home.

 As wonderful as this breed is, though, potential dog owners want to know what they’re in for before adopting a Cockapoo.
-One of the first questions on their mind is whether or not their Cockapoo puppycockapoo puppy in a dog bed will bark.
+One of the first questions on their mind is whether or not their Cockapoo puppy will bark.

 Cockapoos tend to bark, but with training and patience, you can curtail this habit.
 Read on to learn more: